levatech007/volo-react-app/README.md

 ![ERD](/src/images/ERD.png)

 ## Unsolved Problems:
-- Routes don’t have authorization.
+- There may be routes that don’t have authorization.
-- Weather API worker does not save data on Heroku.
+- Weather info gets duplicated in Heroku.
-- Location marker on map is centered at coordinates, pointer is offset.

 ## Future Features:
+- Enable OAuth login
 - Airport information with flight schedules.
 - Nearby flights on map, real time.
 - Selecting locations based on type of plane user wants to see as well as by busiest times at given airport.